MicrosoftDocs/entra-docs/docs/verified-id/how-to-issuer-revoke.md

 ---
 title: How to Revoke a Verifiable Credential as an Issuer - Microsoft Entra Verified ID
-description: Learn how to revoke a Verifiable Credential that you've issued
+description: Learn how to revoke an issued Verifiable Credential
 documentationCenter: ''
 author: barclayn
 manager: amycolannino